 Michael Weinstein | President

-is the president of AIDS Healthcare Foundation (AHF), the largest global AIDS organization.
-Before becoming involved in HIV/AIDS related issues in the 1980s, he was a businessman and graphic designer.
+Michael Weinstein is the president of AIDS Healthcare Foundation (AHF), the largest global AIDS organization.
+Before becoming involved in HIV/AIDS-related issues in the 1980s, he was a businessman and graphic designer.
 Since 1986, Mr. Weinstein has been a leader in the fight against HIV and AIDS.
-As president and co-founder of AHF, he oversees a multi–billion dollar organization whose mission is to provide “cutting-edge medicine and advocacy regardless of ability to pay.”
-AHF currently serves nearly 920,000 clients in the United States, Africa, Latin America and the Caribbean, the Asia/Pacific region and Eastern Europe.
+As president and co-founder of AHF, he oversees a multi-billion dollar organization whose mission is to provide “cutting-edge medicine and advocacy regardless of ability to pay.”
+AHF currently serves over 1.5 million clients in the United States, Africa, Latin America and the Caribbean, the Asia/Pacific region, and Eastern Europe.

 Under Weinstein’s leadership, AHF has grown from a group of friends dedicated to the creation of dignified care for people in the last stages of AIDS to the largest AIDS organization in the United States.
-The Foundation now operates in over 500 treatment clinics in more than 40 countries globally: over 60 outpatient AHF Healthcare Centers in over 15 states (California, Florida, Georgia, Illinois, Indiana, Louisiana, Maryland, Mississippi, New York, Nevada, Ohio, Pennsylvania, South Carolina, Texas, Washington) as well as in the District of Columbia.
-AHF also operates in more than 46 pharmacies in over 10 states and a clinical research unit.
-Under its Positive Healthcare brand, AHF operates managed care programs for people living with HIV and/or AIDS in California and Florida, which currently serve more than 4,890 clients.
+The Foundation now operates in over 730 treatment clinics in more than 45 countries globally: over 68 outpatient AHF Healthcare Centers in over 16 states as well as in the District of Columbia and Puerto Rico.
+AHF also operates more than 60 pharmacies in over 17 states and also operates a clinical research unit.
+Under its Positive Healthcare brand, AHF operates managed care programs for people living with HIV and/or AIDS in California, Florida, and Georgia.

 Peter Reis | Senior Vice President